jonasbn/til/vscode/stop_vscode_from_calling_home.md

-# Stop Visual Studio Code from Calling Homebrew
+# Stop Visual Studio Code from Calling Home

 This tip is only for _telemetrics_, not 3rd. party plugin data or crash reports to Microsoft.